play-with-go/play-with-go/_posts/2020-11-09-using-staticcheck_go115_en.markdown

 ---
-category: Category 2
+category: Next steps
 difficulty: Intermediate
-excerpt: Find bugs and performance issues while enforcing style rules
+excerpt: Using static analysis to automatically find bugs and performance optimizations.
 guide: 2020-11-09-using-staticcheck
 lang: en
 layout: post
-title: 'Using Staticcheck: static analysis for the win'
+title: How to use and tweak Staticcheck
 ---

 _By [Dominik Honnef](https://dominik.honnef.co/), author of Staticcheck._